Pavithra-LD/Billing-App/README.md

 # Billing-App
-This app can be used to generate bill
+This app is developed using React.js